Split ergativity

 In linguistic typology, split ergativity is a feature of certain languages where some constructions use ergative syntax and morphology, but other constructions show another pattern, usually nominative–accusative.
-The conditions in which ergative constructions are used varies among different languages.
+The conditions in which ergative constructions are used vary among different languages.

 Nominative–accusative vs. ergative–absolutive

-Nominative–accusative languages (including European languages, with the notable exception of Basque) treat both the actor in a clause with a transitive verb and the experiencer in a clause with an intransitive verb in the same way grammatically.
+Nominative–accusative languages (including Indo-European languages) treat both the actor in a clause with a transitive verb and the experiencer in a clause with an intransitive verb in the same way grammatically.
 If the language uses case markers, they take the same case.
 If it uses word order, it is parallel.

 For example, consider these two English sentences: